Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

 Students by the end of the course will be able to ...

-1. Write working Swift code.
+1. Write working Swift code using basic elements: variables, constants, optionals, identifying keywords.
-1. Identify Swift keywords and constructs.
-1. Choose when to use variables and constants in Swift.
+1. Store and manipulate elements in arrays and dictionaries.
-1. Learn how and when to use optionals.
 1. Apply OOP principles in Swift.
 1. Apply knowledge in Structs, Classes, Protocols, Enums and other basic Swift types to build an iOS game.
 1. Use Xcode & SpriteKit to build and run an iOS Game.